Visiting Vancouver in October: Events, Festivals & Things to Do

 Related: Best Walking Tours in Vancouver

-Take in Some Local Theater
+Take in Some Local Theatre

 If you didn’t have the theater on your list of best things to do in Vancouver we don’t blame you – but as the weather changes and people head indoors October is peak theater season.

 Looking for local talent?
 A great jumping off point is the Arts Club Theater, Western Canada’s largest theater production company.
-They run shows at three different stages: Olympic Village, downtown Vancouver, and Granville Island.

 Take One Last Hop on Hop Off Bus Trip

-If you’re visiting Vancouver during October this is the last chance to dance (or at least hop) with these Vancouver sightseeing bus tours.
+If you’re visiting Vancouver during October, this is the last chance to dance (or at least hop) with these Vancouver sightseeing bus tours.

 Especially in early October, you can still take advantage of some great weather to sit up top, though it’s covered on rainy days.